Family Feud: Celebrity Family Feud

 The first edition of Celebrity Family Feud by NBC began in 2008 as part of a block of summer reality series it branded as All-American Summer.
 The NBC edition was hosted by Al Roker, with Burton Richardson as announcer.
 This version only lasted for one season and was canceled in March 2009.
 This is the first and (to date) only version of Family Feud to air exclusively on NBC.
 In 2015, the show was revived by ABC with Steve Harvey, host of the syndicated version of Family Feud, selected as host, and Burton Richardson returning as announcer.
 This would mark the first time any version of Family Feud has aired exclusively on ABC since the initial Dawson version was canceled in 1985.
 Harvey has hosted Celebrity Family Feud since 2015, while Richardson announced for Celebrity Family Feud from 2015 until 2023.
 Rubin Ervin replaced Richardson as announcer in July 2024.

+In a 2026 interview, Harvey said that he originally wanted to bring Celebrity Family Feud back to NBC when the show was revived in 2015, as Harvey (at the time) was hosting his talk show, Steve Harvey, and Little Big Shots, both produced by NBC; Harvey said that he approached Paul Telegdy, an executive for NBC Entertainment, offering him the show, however, Telegdy turned down Harvey's offer, believing it would not be a good fit for the network.
+Harvey subsequently offered the show to ABC, which accepted it almost immediately.
+Harvey went on to say that Telegdy later approached Harvey to persuade him to move the show to NBC after the show proved to be a ratings success for ABC, though Harvey declined, preferring to keep the show on ABC instead.
+Celebrity Family Feud has remained on ABC ever since.

-As of 2025, twelve seasons of Celebrity Family Feud have aired (1 on NBC, 11 on ABC).
+As of 2026, thirteen seasons of Celebrity Family Feud have aired (1 on NBC, 12 on ABC).